 But in some places where the temperature reaches zero or even less, these window panels won’t work effectively.

-Thus, it’s good to double up their window wall because these are much energy efficient and cheaper ways to keep the greenhouse heated.
+Thus, it’s good to double up their window wall because these are much more energy efficient and cheaper ways to keep the greenhouse heated.

 The double-wall panel allows it to trap the light of the sunlight in the daytime and would not allow it to escape it easily, thereby preventing loss of heat from the greenhouse.